 Every year, tens of thousands of Americans are killed or injured in truck crashes.
 These accidents are typically caused by one or more of the following factors:

-The faster a truck is moving, the less time the driver has to react to upcoming obstacles.
+- Speeding: The faster a truck is moving, the less time the driver has to react to upcoming obstacles.
 As such, it is not at all surprising that speeding is one of the leading causes of truck accidents in the state of Oklahoma.

-When a trucker has alcohol in their system, their ability to safely operate their vehicle is greatly diminished.
+- Drunk Driving: When a trucker has alcohol in their system, their ability to safely operate their vehicle is greatly diminished.
 As a result, drunk drivers frequently collide with other road users.

-Federal law states that truck drivers are required to take regular breaks to rest and sleep.
+- Fatigued Driving: Federal law states that truck drivers are required to take regular breaks to rest and sleep.
 When truckers drive for longer than they are supposed to, they become fatigued and regularly cause serious accidents.

-When a truck driver hits the brake pedal, they expect their vehicle to begin slowing down.
+- Defective Machinery: When a truck driver hits the brake pedal, they expect their vehicle to begin slowing down.
 Similarly, when they turn the steering wheel, they expect the vehicle to start changing directions.
 When key components of a truck are defective, drivers are no longer in control, and accidents are inevitable.

 Common Injuries Sustained By Victims of Truck Accidents

 When car and SUV occupants collide with large tractor-trailers they often sustain severe, life-altering injuries.
-A short sampling of some of the most common injuries sustained by the victims of truck accidents would include:

 - Spinal cord injuries